Robert Thompson (Australian footballer, born 1891)

-Robert William Thompson (5 March 1891 – 8 February 1918) was an Australian rules footballer who played with Melbourne University Football Club.
+Robert William Thompson (5 March 1891 – 8 February 1918) was an Australian rules footballer who played with Melbourne University Football Club in the Victorian Football League (VFL).

 From the Victorian town of Cobden, he died at age 26 in 1918 after a suffering a brain tumour.

+Thompson's uncle Joe Forgan played for St Kilda prior to the formation of the Victorian Football League.